Free, Fun Things to Do on the Weekend

-- Crank up the radio or iTunes and dance in your living room - it's a free workout!
+- Crank up the radio or iTunes and dance in your living room—it's a free workout!

-- Grab the camera (or your cell phone) and take landscape or architectural pictures of your neighborhood.
+- Grab your camera (or your cell phone) and take landscape or architectural pictures of your neighborhood.
 Edit the photos on your computer, experimenting with lighting, angles, and composition.
 Everyone can be a photographer today!

 - Drive through the countryside to get a breath of fresh air.
-In you live the city, hop a train and head to the country.

 - Visit a free museum or art gallery.